Retrospective

 Day 15

 I hiked to Angels Landing in Zion National Park.
 (Except I didn’t go all the way to Angels Landing.
 I stopped at what is called Scouts Lookout or Scouts Landing.
-I thought the view from up there was amazing and it was a great hike.)
+The view from up there was amazing and it was a great hike.)
 I know I wasn’t going to post pictures from Zion, but above is the view from Scouts Lookout, where I spent about a half hour resting after the climb, chatting with other hikers, and just enjoying the scenery.

 Then I did the Riverside Trail, which was a very easy walk along the river.
 Then I wanted to do two more hikes before departing, but it started to rain, so I left and drove to St. George.